Liangyu5wu/Liangyu5wu.github.io/content/teaching/ph43_25spring/index.md

 ## Video

-The following 14 minutes video may give you a sense of how a electromagnetic field works:
+The following 14 minutes video may give you some senses of how an electromagnetic field works:

 {{< youtube XoVW7CRR5JY >}}